hackbinghamton/CloudComputingWorkshop/S3/StaticWebsiteUsingS3.md

 * The *error document* is the page that will show up if something goes wrong with your website.
 You can leave it blank for now.
 * The *redirection rules* are rules written in XML that you can write to reroute requests based on conditions.
 You can also leave this part alone.

 Take note of the endpoint link.
-That will be the url to your static website.
+That will be the URL to your static website.

 Now hit save.